eth-educators/ethstaker-guides/merge-ropsten.md

 ## Overview

-We will use the latest version of Geth and Lighthouse and we will configure them to connect to the *Ropsten* testnet.
+We will use the latest version for Geth and the unstable version for Lighthouse.
+We will configure them to connect to the *Ropsten* testnet.

 ## Executing the commands